rocketbot-cl/GoogleSlides/README.md

 10. Download Slides
 Download a Google Slides presentation in PP or PDF format with Rocketbot

-11. Get Info
+11. Get Element ID
-Gets the name of the presentation and the elements of the indicated slide
+Gets a list with the ID of each element that has the indicated Slide